lutfurahman-77/AgriCare/README.md

 ## Main Features

 - User registration and login
-- Role-based access for Admin, Manager, Doctor and Farmer
+- Role-based access for Manager, Doctor and Farmer
 - Farmer can report animal health problems
-- Manager can manage reported problems and assign doctors
-- Doctor can view assigned problems and handle them
+- Doctor can view assigned problems and handle them.If Doctor could not handle it. he can be transfer the problem.
 - Doctor payment management
 - Doctor rating and review system
 - Service request management